xiyuanyang-code/uv-slow/README.md

+# uv-slow: Tools to generate `requirements.txt` for Python Project
-# uv-slow: An extremely slow Python package and project manager
+> uv-slow: An extremely slow Python package and project manager

 A minimal tool to clean and generate `requirements.txt` from `pip list` output.